What is a unit trust?

 The selected manager of a fund is responsible for the management of the funds.

 Beanstalk does not handle any of it's investors money.
 In fact, your money never touches our bank account.
-Your funds will go directly from your bank account via debit order, electronic collection or deposit, directly to an Allan Gray Bank Account and into the Allan Gray Investment Platform which will in turn pass the funds onto the fund you have selected on our website.
-Allan Gray are the administrators of your funds.
+Your funds will go directly from your bank account via debit order, electronic collection or deposit, directly to the Allan Gray of Investec Bank Account and into the Allan Gray or Investec Investment Platform which will in turn pass the funds onto the fund you have selected on our website.
+Allan Gray and / or Investec will be the administrators of your funds.

-For security reasons, all repurchases can only be paid into your bank account; no third party payments can be made.
+For security reasons, all withdrawals can only be paid into your bank account; no third party payments can be made.

 What are the tax implications?